 Assessment methods will vary for each module and include case-based examinations, discussions and scenarios, reflective portfolio, forum discussions and group activities.

 As part of your online studies you will have access to the Learning Resources Centre materials at the University of South Wales.
 FINDit is the University’s portal which allows you to search for over 13,000 full-text journal articles, news articles, conference proceedings and approximately 160 databases via one search box, the majority of these materials are accessible online.
 Interactive study skills modules are available to study via Blackboard to enable you to utilise the library services fully.

 You will be taught by healthcare professionals who are recognised experts in Preventative Cardiovascular Medicine and are experienced in delivering online learning:

-Health professionals, both UK and overseas, with an honours degree or equivalent (including international qualifications) are eligible to apply for the PG Diploma Diabetes course online.
+Health professionals, both UK and overseas, with an honours degree or equivalent (including international qualifications) are eligible to apply for the Postgraduate Diploma in Preventative Cardiovascular Medicine course online.

 Non-graduates are also encouraged to apply (applicants will be asked to submit a piece of work for assessment to confirm that they are able to work comfortably at degree level).

 Applicants should submit copies of the following with their application: